 - Experience the best views of the Varanasi Ghats from the water

-- Enjoy sights of the Varanasi temples and buildings as the sun rises
+- Enjoy the sights of the Varanasi temples and buildings as the sun rises

 - A great choice for small groups and families